Skip to main content

 1. Scientific excellence and rigor

 We value scientific studies that reflect unbiased and repeatable experiments, methods, procedures, analysis, and reporting to advance the field of neuroscience.
-We value all studies that advance the field, including replication studies, negative results, novel tools or methods, and Registered Reports [PDF].
+We value all studies that advance the field, including replication studies, null results, novel tools or methods, and Registered Reports [PDF].

 Our commitment to scientific rigor is reflected in our policies, which are evaluated on an ongoing basis to respond to developments and standards in the field.